- - - - - - - - - - - -

 Above is the Craig TR-404 (Japan), a Sanyo-made recorder using 2.5-inch reels.
 Next is the all-chrome (wow!)
 Juliette LT-44 (Japan), using 3 inch reels, and at right the Fi-Cord 101S, a nifty little “spy” recorder using 2-inch reels.
 It has a built-in microphone and was made in Switzerland.

 While I say I collect “tape recorders,” the medium (the tape) is not the point exactly.
-Wire recorders are equally fascinating, and for its stunning good looks the green Telefunken 600 “Portable Dictating Machine” (below), which uses “magnetic recording discs” is in my collection, although it’s basically office equipment.
+Wire recorders are equally fascinating, and for its stunning good looks the green Telefunken 600 “Portable Dictating Machine” which uses “magnetic recording discs” is in my collection, although it’s basically office equipment.
 It was made in Germany, probably in the 1960s.

-To the right is the really small Tapette which takes extra-tiny 1.75-inch reels (Japan, mid-’60s).
-It measures just 8" by 2.65".
+The really small Tapette takes extra-tiny 1.75-inch reels (Japan, mid-’60s).
+With push-button controls on the end, it measures just 8 by 2.65 inches.